percpopper/VALORANT-FNamePool/README.md

 # VALORANT

-Iterate And Decrypt FNamePool->Entries On VALORANT.
+Iterate And Decrypt FNamePool->Entries To A Log On VALORANT

+The output text will be located in the games directory